Helene Kullman: World War II activities

 After the German invasion of the Soviet Union Kullman was assigned by the Komsomol to help people evacuate Tallinn during the night.
 She was evacuated from the city on 28 August 1941 with her twin sister Anna to a collective farm in the Chelyabinsk Oblast of Russia.
 After the creation of the 7th Estonian Division in December 1941 she soon joined in 1942 and was assigned to a medical battalion as a nurse until she was transferred to the intelligence directorate in April 1942.
 In September 1942, she was dropped by parachuted behind German lines in the forest near Tartu.
 She then began to radio information on the locations and numbers of enemy garrisons, defences, and ships in addition to information about the presence and degree of ice in areas of the Baltic.
 In January 1943, she was arrested by the local Gestapo and subsequently shot by a prison guard after she spat in his face according to Soviet sources.
 She was declared a Hero of the Soviet Union on 8 May 1965.

-Post war
+Speculation

 In 2000, the Estonian newspaper Postimees reported that Helene may have in fact cooperated with her captors and turned double-agent, continuing her radio transmissions, and then after the war relocated to West Germany under a new identity where she lived until 1978.
+No real evidence has been provided to support this speculation.